Cantabrigian Rowing Club Boathouse Construction Appeal 2013-15

 If you have any questions, please feel free contact the Club Captain or other member of the committee.

 This project represents a most exciting opportunity in the club’s history – by supporting it you will allow Cantabs to build on its rich legacy and achieve its full potential as a centre for rowing across the whole community.

 Thank you for your support

-You can see how the building is progressing on the Boathouse Update page.
+You can see the progress of phases 1 & 2 on the Boathouse Update page.